stefjen07/routing-backend-course/osm-data-preparation/database-filling/README.md

 ## Using PostGIS and osm2psql tool

 After creating the database, we need to enable the PostGIS extension that provides support for geospatial data types and functions in PostgreSQL.
-This can be done by connecting to the database using the psql command-line utility and running the following SQL command:
+First, we need to download and install [PostGIS](https://postgis.net/install/).
+Second, we need to connect to the database using the psql command-line utility and run the following SQL command:

 ```
 CREATE EXTENSION postgis;